The Digital Equipment Corporation PDP–7

 12803/1969University of Erlangen (Nuremberg, Germany)

 This machine was recently donated to the Paul G. Allen PDPplanet collection, Seattle.
 In late 2019 it was used to boot and run UNIX V0.
-LCM Website
+Living Computer Museum website, (as of July 2024 this site is offline).
+We have since heard that the LCM has ceased operation.

 13008/1966University California LRL (Lawrence Radiation Laboratory?
 Berkeley California USA)